MChorfa/oliverash.me/source/_posts/2012-08-14-theming-with-css-pre-processors.md

       @extend %brand-colour;
     }

-This way we get to keep all of our colour styles with the rest of our styles.
+This way we get to keep all of our colour styles with the rest of our styles, and therefore our code is a lot more maintainable.
+You could also use the colour functions provided by CSS pre-processors to extend this example, but the purpose of this article is to demonstrate how you can swap out and in entire colour schemes.